justmorpheus/BasicsOfRootDetection/Basics.md

-#Root Detection Bypass via Objection
+## Root Detection Bypass via Objection & Frida

-Once Frida server is connect from frida client.

-Run the below mentioned commands
+1. Via Objection Set Return Value

-##To run the objection we need package name , so we can use frida for getting the target package name:
+# Once Frida server is connect from frida client.
+To run the objection we need package name , so we can use frida for getting the target package name.
+We will use -s from objection to run command on startup (objection --help)
 * frida-ps -Uai | grep "name of the application |any keyword"
 * Then run the command ```objection --gadget com.packagename.value explore```
 * Even with objection application will show rooted device.